Litote/kmongo/kmongo-kdoc/docs/index.md

 As I migrate my own projects, I plan to release an isolated utility library that will simplify the transition from KMongo query system to the new kotlin driver.

-Many thanks to the MongoDB team who are now giving kotlin the support it deserves!
+Many thanks to the MongoDB team for giving kotlin the support it deserves!

 # ![KMongo logo](assets/images/kmongo.png) **KMongo** - a Kotlin toolkit for Mongo